Your postcode.

 “Switzerland has world-class infrastructure and a regulatory framework that actively prevents households from benefiting from it competitively.”

 Zwischenbergen in Upper Valais benefits from direct access to hydropower generated a few kilometres up the valley.
 Their operator has low grid costs, cheap local production, and a small but self-sufficient supply structure.
-At the other end, Lützelflüh in Bern is served by a small operator with aging infrastructure, procurement contracts signed at peak 2022 energy prices, and a limited customer base over which to spread fixed costs.
+At the other end, Kestenholz in Solothurn (43.61 Rp./kWh) is served by a small operator with aging infrastructure, procurement contracts signed at peak 2022 energy prices, and a limited customer base over which to spread fixed costs.

 Neither household did anything to deserve their price.
 It was assigned by geography.

-The canton picture: Valais cheapest, Bern most variable
+The canton picture: Nidwalden and Zug lowest, Bern most variable

-At the canton level, Valais consistently leads as the cheapest in Switzerland for electricity — a direct result of its enormous hydropower capacity.
+At canton level, Nidwalden and Zug are the cheapest in Switzerland — both benefit from low-cost hydro access.
 Cantons with high proportions of hydro or nuclear supply in their local network tend to have lower and more stable tariffs.
 Urban cantons like Geneva and Basel-City sit in the mid-range.
 The most volatile canton is Bern, which has the largest number of independent small operators and therefore the widest spread of prices within a single political unit.

 What LEG 2026 means if you’re in an expensive municipality